Andrew and Alan Glasby in 2005

 Whilst still serving in the RAOC, he was inspired by a colleage at a regimental dinner night and decided to "have a go at carving".
 This released an a remarkable hidden talent that Alan embraced to the full until his passing in March 2008.

-Alan was predominantly a woodcarver and later would have his work cast in limited edition bronzes.
+Alan was predominantly a woodcarver of bird sculpture and later would have his work cast in limited edition bronze bird sculptures.
 Commissions include a half size Golden Eagle for presentation to the Queen to commemorate 50 years as Air Commodore in Chief and Snipe for the RSPB, presented annually as an award for wetlands conservation.

-Completely self taught, his work is admired and collected worldwide and he left a legacy of beautiful works that will be treasured forever.
+Completely self taught , his bronze bird sculpture is admired and collected worldwide and he left a legacy of beautiful works that will be treasured forever.